 Itinerary 20 Days

-Welcome to the land of the Inca—a complex civilization that has fascinated explorers for more than a century.
+Welcome to the land of the Inca—a complex civilization that has fascinated explorers for centuries.
 In the heart of the ancient Inca Empire, discover the archaeological mysteries and colorful indigenous culture of the Peruvian highlands.
-Against a backdrop of the soaring Andes, explore the intricacies of sophisticated temples and fortresses, including magnificent Machu Picchu.
+Against the backdrop of the soaring Andes, venture into a network of incredibly sophisticated temples and fortresses, including magnificent Machu Picchu.
 Explore the ancient past and vibrant contemporary culture of Peru through an On Assignment project of your choice—Photography or Archaeology & Ancient Culture.

-Cusco and Chinchero7 days.
+Cusco and ChincheroDays 1-7.
 Our expedition kicks off in the imperial city of Cusco, known to the Inca as the “navel of the Earth.”
-Here, we begin with an orientation and form our On Assignment teams.
+Here, we begin with an orientation and discover the city's rich history.
 Delve into Incan culture as we visit Coricancha, the once-golden temple at the heart of the Inca Empire, and step into a colonial cathedral built with stones from the original Inca walls.
 Stroll through the city’s winding streets and discover relics of an empire long gone but not forgotten.
 Then explore the colossal fortress of Sacsayhuaman, site of one of the bloodiest battles in the Spanish conquest.

 Spend a day volunteering in the village of Chinchero, located an hour from Cusco.
 Take on a service project such as repairing a greenhouse, teaching English to students, or organizing engaging after-school activities for local children.
 Visit National Geographic grantee Nilda Callañaupa’s textile center, and try your hand at the ancient art of Andean weaving, a tradition that continues today thanks to Nilda’s efforts.